 The University’s Career Center is an important resource for students pursuing their career.
 Licensed counselors are available to provide strategies for mastering job interviews, writing professional cover letters and resumes and help students connect with campus recruiters, among other services.

-The general BS degree requires 120 hours to graduate: 42 hours from the University’s core curriculum, 30 hours from the major, 24 hours of prescribed electives and 24 hours of free electives.
+The general BS degree requires 120 hours to graduate: 42 hours from the University’s core curriculum, 30 hours from the major core, 24 hours of public policy courses and 24 hours of free electives.
 Students must complete a minor within these free elective hours.
 The School of Economic, Political and Policy Sciences offers a 21-hour Public Policy minor and an 18 hour minor in Science, Technology, and Policy.

 The Fast Track program enables exceptionally gifted UT Dallas students to include master’s level courses in their undergraduate degree plans.
 Students who meet the requirements for admission to graduate school and the minimum GPA requirement for their major can take up to 15 hours of graduate level coursework that can apply toward their undergraduate and graduate level coursework.
 To take graduate courses in the Fast Track program upper-division undergraduates must have completed 90 semester credit hours and petition their associate dean for permission to take graduate courses.